Devon1337/EconomyBot/README.md

 ##### Note: this is just the start of a project.
-There is not program ready for release.
+There is not a program ready for release.
 All the code is basically 1.0

 # EconomyBot